Drqonic/Quotev-Spammer/README.md

 # Quotev-Spammer
-A simple tool to spam a Quotev accounts comment section
+A simple tool to spam a Quotev account comment section